RakhithJK/spyder-ide-spyder-wiki/GSoC-2015-Application-Template.md

 You should include the following information in your proposal:

-Title
+### Title
-^^^^^

-Since this year we have to accept students under umbrella organizations, please start the title of your proposal with "SymPy - ", like "SymPy - Improving the Risch integration algorithm".
+Since this year we have to accept students under umbrella organizations, please start the title of your proposal with "Spyder - ", like "Spyder - Improving the plugin architecture".
 Please use a succinct title that describes your proposal.
 Do not include the words "GSoC", "2015", or your name in the proposal title.

-You the person
+### You the person
-^^^^^^^^^^^^^^

 **Please put this information at the top of your proposal.**